roytang/blog/content/quotes/tic.md

 ### 261

-<jaeger> ki in that picture looks the same as i've seen him in person
+&lt;jaeger&gt; ki in that picture looks the same as i've seen him in person

-<jaeger> i never thought of him as pogi...but then again, i'm a guy
+&lt;jaeger&gt; i never thought of him as pogi...but then again, i'm a guy

 ---

 ### 262

-<jaeger> you should be reaching out to them more
+&lt;jaeger&gt; you should be reaching out to them more

-<jaeger> dont be your usual stoic self
+&lt;jaeger&gt; dont be your usual stoic self

 ---